-Putri joined our Mentoring Women in Business programme as a mentee in 2016, matched with mentor Philippe.
+Putri joined our Mentoring Women in Business programme as a mentee in 2016, matched with mentor Patrick.
 Having finished the programme, they reflect on their journey together.

 Malaysia and Lebanon

 My mentor is my pillar and voice of encouragement.

 Putri is a mentee from our Mentoring Women in Business Programme.
 The programme uses technology to offer cross-border support, connecting women entrepreneurs in developing and emerging economies with men and women mentors from around the world.
 This is her story.

 Putri is the owner of This and That Enterprise, a homebased tailoring company which makes custom clothes for curvy women.
 Putri was inspired to establish the business because she struggled to find plus-sized clothes to suit her taste.
 After getting divorced and struggling to find a job to support her children, she took a sewing course at the Foundation’s local partner in Malaysia, the Foundation for Women’s Educational and Vocational Training (YPVWM), and made orders for friends and family.

 Seeing her potential, a local NGO equipped Putri with an industrial sewing machine, which enabled her to start her own label, Hatasia Curvy.
 Putri wanted a mentor to support her to learn more about making clothes on a larger scale.
 She also needed support with marketing her label and managing her finances.
 She joined our Mentoring Programme was matched with Patrick, an Assistant Professor at the Lebanese American University in Lebanon.
 Thanks to support from Qualcomm Wireless Reach, Putri also received a tablet and data plan to enable her to connect with Patrick online and access the programme’s online resources.